coolandcodes/CodeSplinta/.third-party-script/README.md

 ## Overview

-A tracking library that raises network events when suspicious activity are made on web apps with the intent of detecting in-progress or attempted XSS exploit.
+A tracking library that raises DOM events / Netwrok calls when suspicious activity are made on web apps with the intent of detecting in-progress/attempted XSS exploits & http requests for blackisted URI(s).

 ## Motivation